 “To pick what makes the most sense for your company, look at what activities are most highly correlated with success on the sales team,” added Benson.

-You might think that sales are all about the revenue number – however, that’s not always the case.
+You might think that sales is all about the revenue number, however, that’s not always the case.

-Sales organization structure now contains roles who are not always involved in closing a deal.
+The Sales organization structure now contains roles not always involved in closing a deal.
 Thus, they will have limited influence on this goal.